By Evaggelos Vallianatos

 First, the Antikythera computer was a reliable religious, athletic, and agricultural calendar.

-It revealed the secrets of the stars by exhibiting the order of the whole heavens: it predicted the will of the gods.
+It revealed the secrets of the stars by exhibiting the order of the whole heavens, and it predicted the will of the gods.

-The golden age of Greek science that produced the world’s first computer lasted from the late fourth century BC till the second century of our era.
+The golden age of Greek science that produced the world’s first computer lasted from the late fourth century BC until the second century of our era.

 A Greek ecumene